ohirose/bcpd/README.md

 BCPD is a unified framework of non-rigid registration and rigid registration.
 If point sets to be registered are smooth surfaces of 3D models, set `-w 0`.
-If your target point set is largely rotated, set gamma around 2 to 10, which often contributes to converge a better solution.
+Set gamma around 2 to 10 if your target point set is largely rotated.
+Then, the algorithm often converges a better solution.
 If lambda (-l) is sufficiently large, e.g. 1e9, BCPD solves rigid registration problems.
 If you would like to solve rigid registration for large point sets, accelerate the algorithm carefully;
 see [Rigid registration](#rigid-registration).